 “Don’t be.
 I love her too.
 Now you understand my anguish when she died.”

 “I don’t know where you will go exactly or what you will remember, but if you can find her, will you?”
-Barnaby looked like a man who had been sitting up all night at his dying wife’s bedside.
+Levi looked like a man who had been sitting awake all night at his dying wife’s bedside.

 “I surely will.”.

 “Thank you.”
-Barnaby swallowed down his misery and took a deep, composing breath.
+Levi swallowed hard his misery and took a deep, composing breath.
 “Ready?”

 “I am ready.”